 Like many websites, ActBlue.com has user accounts.
 Users are identified by email address or by an ActBlue-assigned key of 8 characters.

-A contribution (more correctly a lineitem) relates four attributes: the entity, the candidacy, the fundraising page, and the partnership.
-These four dimensions are collected into scoreboards, which for each combination describe the total number of contributors and the total dollar figure raised.
+A contribution (more correctly a lineitem) relates these attributes: the entity, the candidacy, and the fundraising page.
+These dimensions are collected into scoreboards, which for each combination describe the total number of contributors and the total dollar figure raised.

 Fundraising pages include a scoreboard showing a grand total for the entire page, another breaking totals out by entity, and a third showing entity totals across the website as a whole.
 Entity hubs include a scoreboard showing a grand total for the entity, another breaking totals out by page, a third breaking out totals by candidacy, and a fourth breaking totals out by page and candidacy.

 A contribution represents a donation made by a source to one or more entities.
 The contribution record includes a source, links to the fundraising page, tickets, refcodes, and other items.